Apple’s iOS update: How will this affect my e-commerce business?

-You may have heard some rumblings regarding Apple’s most recent iOS 14.4 update, but the real world impact as it relates to your eCommerce business might still seem hazy.
+You may have heard rumblings regarding Apple’s iOS 14.4 update, but its impact as it relates to your e-commerce advertising may only just be coming to light.
 Privacy tweaks are nothing new in the tech industry, so why are giants like Facebook up in arms about the imminent slew of changes?

-The update will be bringing about some significant changes; perhaps most notably, it will include a pivotal change in the way Apple addresses and monitors personal privacy.
+The update has brought significant changes; perhaps most notably, it includes a pivotal change in how Apple addresses and monitors personal privacy.
 Apple’s new feature zooms in on one aspect of data collection called web tracking.
-Dubbed App Tracking Transparency, the update will now allow users to opt out of tracking across other companies’ apps and websites.
+Dubbed App Tracking Transparency, the update now allows users to opt-out of tracking across other companies’ apps and websites.

-Many advertisers believe this new update is inherently at odds with most brands’ current business model, particularly as it relates to targeting, measuring, and optimizing online ads.
-For products in which there may be a long path to purchase, businesses will have a much harder time attributing revenue to specific advertising, such as Facebook ads.
+Many advertisers believe this new update is inherently at odds with most brands’ current business model, particularly as it limits targeting, measuring, and optimizing online ads.
+For products in which there may be a long path to purchase, businesses will have a much harder time attributing revenue to specific advertising, like Facebook ads.
 “You’re going to have a lot less data being passed through to Facebook, meaning there’s a lot less information relevant to advertisers in terms of understanding how consumers are behaving online, particularly with regards to attribution,” explains Michael Cronin, founder of fates.ai and Acquire Agency.

 Not sure what this means for your business?
-Here are the nuts and bolts of what you need to know to stay ahead of the updates as they relate to your Facebook advertising strategy.
+Here are the nuts and bolts of what you need to know to stay competitive despite the iOS updates as they relate to Facebook advertising.

 Conversion lift update

 For those using self-serve conversion lift to measure ads against each other, Facebook Ads will no longer be able to measure all app events from iOS 14 users.
-The self-serve conversion lift test creation for ad sources that include iOS 14 app install campaigns will now be limited; holdout tests in the Experiments tool will also be paused once Apple’s enforcement of its iOS 14 requirement comes into effect.
+The self-serve conversion lift test creation for ad sources that include iOS 14 will now be limited; holdout tests in the Experiments tool are no longer available.

-Facebook has decided to replace the account level attribution window with a new attribution setting that will be accessible during campaign creation at the ad set level.
-For active and new ad sets, the 28-day window will no longer be supported.
-The setting will default to 7-day and 1-day click view, meaning a potential decrease in the number of reported conversions.
+Facebook has replaced the account-level attribution window with a new attribution setting that will be accessible during campaign creation at the ad set level.
+The setting defaults to a 7-day and 1-day click attribution view, meaning a potential decrease in the number of reported conversions.
 “Businesses, where Facebook is the number one place they advertise, should expect a significant drop in attributable revenue in the short term”, says Michael.
-To prepare for these attribution window changes, we suggest referring to the Comparing Windows feature in Ads Manager to monitor performance across all existing windows.
+To prepare for these attribution window changes, we suggest referring to the Attribution Setting feature in Ads Manager to monitor performance across all existing windows.

 Set up and test event flows

-Within the ad creation flow, app advertisers will now be able to set up and test SKAdNetwork-based app install campaigns in Facebook Ads Manager or via API.
+Within the ad creation flow, app advertisers can set up and test SKAdNetwork-based app install campaigns in Facebook Ads Manager or via API.
 For web events, advertisers will also be able to view, edit, and prioritize the 8 conversion events allowed for a given domain.

 An apt undertaking here is to become very familiar with Facebook’s Marketing API and Ad Insights API, and all the data that can be accessed from there.
-If you are using more than 8 conversion events per domain, you should create an operational action plan with 8 conversion events per domain based on the priorities of your business.
 You won’t need to make changes to the pixel or Conversions API implementation since event confirmation is done in Events Manager.

-If you currently optimize, target, and/or measure using web events, you should first verify your domain within Facebook Business Manager.
+If you currently use web events for Facebook advertising, you should first verify your domain within Facebook Business Manager.
+Next, prioritize the eight most important conversion events you want to track through your pixel.